Meridian Archetypes Part 15: The Healer

 Traditional Chinese medicine (TCM) supports the immune system by triggering essential immune functions and suppressing harmful processes that cause imbalance and disease.
 For example, acupuncture stimulates the immune cells and organs while fighting inflammation, allergies, and autoimmune disorders.

 Your immune system’s number one job is to return the body to homeostasis.
-The other meridians in the meridian archetypes series all connect directly to well-known systems in western and eastern medicine.
+The other meridians in the meridian archetypes series all connect directly to well-known systems in Western and Eastern medicine.
 However, the thymus meridian isn’t directly represented in Traditional Chinese medicine.

 Thymus energy can be influenced using other channels, notably, it responds well to manipulation via the spleen meridian.
 TCM sees the body as a whole and treats the immune system as it relates to other problems – physical, emotional, or spiritual.
 Therefore, a smooth and flowing thymus meridian is essential to wellness.